 Can you write an eight-bar melody in the Classical style that is like the extract below.
 Either write it for string quartet in Noteflight, Musescore or on paper or write it for a melody instrument with piano chords.
 Notice that the harmony is quite simple, the melody sticks closely to the chords with just simple decorations, bar 3-4 and 7-8 are cadences.
 You can look at the notes here if you want some technical tips:

-Can you write a pentatonic piece, taking the extract below as inspiration?
-You can read the notes here to help you if you wish.
+Can you write a pentatonic piece using the notes here (including a video) to help you if you wish.
 Write for any combination of instruments.

 - Research the life and music Franz Josef Haydn.
 You can use the Oxford Music Online Haydn, Haydn Wikipedia article, Classic FM, Philharmonia Haydn introduction, Naxos, BBC introduction, BBC Composer of the Week and Howard Goodall on Haydn.
 You can then present your work in any way you like.
 Online, as a poster, a booklet or a leaflet.